 Health screening and related paperwork

-It takes time and patience to get a job in Dubai but eventually your efforts will land you the dream job you always wanted.
+Remember, your efforts will land you the dream job you always wanted.